-Students who wish to transfer from one program to another must apply on a program change form and have it approved by the School Director, Department Head of the unit, or Program Coordinator for the program they wish to enter, and by the Registrar's Office.
+Students who wish to transfer from one program to another must have the change approved by the School Director, Department Head of the unit, or Program Coordinator for the program they wish to enter, and by the Registrar's Office.
 Normally students must have a GPA of at least 2.0 to enter a program and a GPA of 3.0 to enter an Honours program.